-The Re-Invent Democracy team led by a dual Swiss-American citizen includes European and American technologists, social scientists, web entrepreneurs, and business executives.
+The Re-Invent Democracy team led by a dual Swiss-American citizen includes European and American technologists, web entrepreneurs, social scientists and business executives.
 The team plans to build a Global Social Network for Voters, which will be the world's first large scale consensus building and conflict resolution platform, around two U.S. patents combined with advanced social computing and blockchain technology.

 Primary among these failures is the failure of governments to use advanced technology such as the team's U.S. patented Interactive Voter Choice System to empower their constituents to fully exercise their sovereignty to determine who runs for office, who gets elected, and what laws are passed.
-One of the most serious consequences of these "democratic deficits" is the lack of coherent workable global policies for addressing extreme climate disruption, as well as the failure to devise non-violent solutions to conflicts such as those occurring in the Middle East that are now causing a global metastasis of asymmetric warfare.
+One of the most serious consequences of these "democratic deficits" is the lack of coherent workable global policies for addressing extreme climate disruption, as well as the failure to devise non-violent solutions to conflicts such as those occurring in the Middle East, which are now causing a global metastasis of asymmetric warfare.

 Most importantly, democratically controlled transpartisan domestic and transnational voting blocs, political parties, and electoral coalitions can be formed and cooperatively managed so they can act nationally and transnationally simultaneously to build broad-based consensus and resolve conflicts without the use of force.
 Their cross-border coordination will enable them to devise solutions to the life threatening problems, crises and conflicts that are jeopardizing the planet's sustainability and humanity's survivability.